BennettTan/BennettTan.github.io/README.md

 # Personal Portfolio

-This is a personal website I use to keep track of my projects and let other people get to know me!
+A portfolio showing off my projects and skills utilized for each one.

-Check it out here:
+Check it out here: https://bennetttan.github.io/